ploomber/contributing/CONTRIBUTING.md

 Note that conda-forge implements a CI pipeline that checks that the recipe works.
 Thus, under most circumstances, the PR will pass.
 One exception is when adding new dependencies to `setup.py`; in such a case, we must manually edit the recipe (`meta.yml`) and open a PR to the feedstock.
 See the next section for details.

 Note that [it takes some time](https://conda-forge.org/docs/maintainer/maintainer_faq.html#mfaq-anaconda-delay) for packages to be available for download.
-You can verify successful upload by opening Anaconda.org ([ploomber](https://anaconda.org/conda-forge/ploomber), [ploomber-scaffold](https://anaconda.org/conda-forge/ploomber-scaffold)); such website is updated immediately.

 To check if packages are available: `conda search ploomber --channel cf-staging`.
 Pending packages will appear in channel [`cf-staging`](https://conda-forge.org/docs/maintainer/infrastructure.html#output-validation-and-feedstock-tokens) while available packages in `conda-forge`.
 It usually takes less than one hour for packages to move from one to the other.